 Another dessert, syllabub was invented in the 16th century.
 Moreover Banbury cakes were first mentioned in 1586.
 By the end of the 16th century people in England were eating fruit fool.
 (Its name has nothing to do with idiots.
 It is derived from the French word fouler, meaning to mash.)

 For centuries most puddings were meat based.
 In the 19th century puddings took on their modern 'sweet' form.
 Furthermore in the 19th century, with the Industrial Revolution the mass production of cakes and jelly began.
 In 1837 Alfred bird invented custard powder.
-Furthermore new desserts were invented by the Victorians.
+Furthermore new desserts were invented in the 19th century.

 Bakewell tart is known locally as Bakewell pudding.
 It was, supposedly, invented by accident in 1859.
 However similar puddings were made in the area as early as the 16th century and the 'accident' story is now seen as doubtful.